Bert Evans Apprentice Scholarships - Nominations now open

 The Scholarships are worth $5,000 each year for up to three years.

-The application form will require a statement each from the employer and a representative of the registered training organisation.
+The completed application will require a statement each from the employer and a representative of the registered training organisation.

-Application forms and accompanying statements/documents must be returned to your Regional Office on or before Monday 30th May 2016.
+Application forms and accompanying statements/documents must be submitted online or returned to your Regional Office on or before Friday 19th July 2019.